Are you always seeking out companionship, or to be in a relationship? Being consumed by this may hurt you more than it can help you.

 Think about it.
 When you’re all-consumed by being in a relationship, what are some things you might compromise (even if you think you won’t)?

-How many people have been severely burned by someone they’re *just* dating early on and not only forgiven but reconciled, as if nothing happened despite that person being accountable for their actions?
+How many people have been severely burned by someone they’re *just* dating early on and have not only forgiven but reconciled, as if nothing happened, despite that person being unaccountable for their actions?
 Often enough, it seems.

 To make things a little clearer, when you’re desperately looking for a relationship, expecting certain things such as respect are increasingly likely to become the former (to be compromised).